Preparing and Operating Crawler Cranes – above 10 tonnes – to Lift and Transfer Loads in the Workplace

 Topic Overview

 The Pearson EDI Level 2 NVQ Diploma in Plant Operations (Construction) (QCF) is a vocational qualification designed for individuals working in the construction industry who operate plant machinery such as excavators, dumpers, and rollers.
-This diploma validates your competence in safely and efficiently operating construction plant, conducting pre-use checks, and understanding site safety protocols.
-It is a nationally recognised qualification that demonstrates your ability to work to industry standards, making you a valuable asset on any construction site.
+This diploma validates your competence in safely and efficiently operating construction plant, covering essential skills like pre-use checks, maneuvering, and loading operations.
+It is a nationally recognized qualification that demonstrates your ability to work to industry standards, enhancing your employability and career progression in construction.

 Key Concepts